St. Louis Post-Dispatch: Early years

 In 1878, Pulitzer purchased the bankrupt St. Louis Dispatch at a public auction and merged it with the St. Louis Evening Post to create the St. Louis Post and Dispatch, whose title was soon shortened to its current form.
 He appointed John A. Cockerill as the managing editor.
 Its first edition, 4,020 copies of four pages each, appeared on December 12, 1878.

 In 1882, James Overton Broadhead ran for Congress against John Glover.
 The St. Louis Post-Dispatch, at Cockerill's direction, ran a number of articles questioning Broadhead's role in a lawsuit between a gaslight company and the city; Broadhead never responded to the charges.
-Broadhead's friend and law partner, Alonzo W. Slayback, publicly defended Broadhead, asserting that the St. Louis Post-Dispatch was nothing more than a "blackmailing sheet."
-The next day, October 13, 1882, Cockerill re-ran an offensive "card" by John Glover that the paper had published the prior November (November 11, 1881).
+Broadhead's friend and law partner, Alonzo W. Slayback, publicly defended Broadhead, asserting that the Post-Dispatch was nothing more than a "blackmailing sheet".
+The next day, October 13, 1882, Cockerill re-ran an offensive "card" by John Glover that the paper had published the prior year (November 11, 1881).
 Incensed, Slayback barged into Cockerill's offices at the paper demanding an apology.
 Cockerill shot and killed Slayback; he claimed self-defense, and a pistol was allegedly found on Slayback's body.
 A grand jury refused to indict Cockerill for murder, but the economic consequences for the paper were severe.
-Therefore, in May 1883, Pulitzer sent Cockerill to New York to manage the New York World for him.
+In May 1883, Pulitzer sent Cockerill to New York to manage the New York World for him.

 The Post-Dispatch was one of the first daily newspapers to print a comics section in color, on the back page of the features section, styled the "Everyday Magazine."